-Each quarter, the Council for Community and Economic Research (C2ER, formerly known as ACCRA), collects more than 90,000 prices for 60 different items ranging from housing, utilities, grocery items transportation, health care and miscellaneous goods and services from communities across the U.S. for its Cost of Living Index.
-The second quarter of 2019 survey, comparing relative costs of living for "middle management" households among U.S. metropolitan areas and cities, shows that it costs almost 11.7 percent less to live in Georgia communities, on average, than it does to live in the rest of the U.S. Therefore, for each dollar that is required to maintain the average standard of living across the country, Georgia residents are only required to spend about 88.3 cents.
+Each quarter, the Council for Community and Economic Research (C2ER, formerly known as ACCRA), reports the Cost of Living Index data based on more than 90,000 prices covering 60 different items ranging from housing, utilities, grocery items transportation, health care and miscellaneous goods and services from communities across the U.S. The second quarter of 2022 survey, comparing relative costs of living for "middle management" households among U.S. metropolitan areas and cities, shows that it costs 12.2 percent less to live in Georgia communities, on average, than it does to live in the rest of the U.S. Therefore, for each dollar that is required to maintain the average standard of living across the country, Georgia residents are only required to spend about 87.8 cents.

-Valdosta's cost of living is slightly higher than the Georgia state average, with Valdosta residents required to spend about 89.9 cents for each dollar required to maintain the living standards of the average U.S. household.
-Among eight Georgia metropolitan areas and cities surveyed, Atlanta has the highest cost of living with a composite index of 101.3, which is slightly above the national average of 100.
-Valdosta is ranked as the third most expensive area, after Augusta-Aiken within the surveyed areas of Georgia.
+Valdosta's cost of living is slightly higher than the Georgia state average, with Valdosta residents required to spend about 92.5 cents for each dollar required to maintain the living standards of the average U.S. household.
+Among Georgia metropolitan areas and cities surveyed, Atlanta has the highest cost of living with a composite index of 101.2, which is slightly above the national average of 100.
+Valdosta is ranked as the second expensive Georgia area after Atlanta.